Larix griffithii: Taxonomy

-Synonyms of the variants; include Abies griffithiana J. D. Hooker ex Lindley & Gordon and Larix griffithiana hort. ex Carrière.
+Synonyms of L. griffithii include Abies griffithiana J. D. Hooker ex Lindley & Gordon and Larix griffithiana hort. ex Carrière.

 Trees to the northeast of the range in eastern Bhutan and Xizang have been separated as Larix kongboensis (Mill 1999); they differ in smaller cones 3–5 cm long.
-This taxon has been accepted by the Flora of China but not widely elsewhere.
+This species has been accepted by the Flora of China but not by POWO.